-Each presents a fundamentally different approach to capital deployment and risk exposure.
-Market timing attempts to predict market movements to buy low and sell high, while dollar-cost averaging spreads investment over time to reduce the impact of short-term volatility.
+Each takes a completely different approach to deploying your capital and managing risk.
+Market timing tries to predict where the market is headed so you can buy low and sell high.
+DCA, by contrast, spreads your investment across regular intervals to soften the blow of short-term volatility.

-According to a DALBAR study analyzing investor behavior from 1991 to 2021, the average equity fund investor underperformed the S&P 500 by more than 3% annually, primarily due to poor market timing decisions.
+A DALBAR study analyzing investor behavior from 1991 to 2021 found that the average equity fund investor underperformed the S&P 500 by more than 3% annually, and poor market timing decisions were the primary culprit.

-Conversely, dollar-cost averaging has gained traction among risk-averse and long-term investors.
-It offers a disciplined, automated way to investโminimizing the emotional pitfalls associated with trying to predict market movements.
-By investing fixed amounts at regular intervals, investors naturally buy more shares when prices are low and fewer when prices are high, thereby lowering the average cost per share over time.
+DCA, on the other hand, has earned real traction among risk-averse and long-term investors.
+It gives you a disciplined, automated way to stay invested without getting caught up in the emotional rollercoaster of trying to predict what the market will do next.
+By committing a fixed amount at regular intervals, you naturally scoop up more shares when prices dip and fewer when they climb, which pulls your average cost per share down over time.

 Table of Contents